devriesewouter89/CoGhentToiletPaper/docs/tech_walkthrough/path_finding.md

 - layer 9: 444545  (400000 @ 08:35:35) ==> I'm not that patient!

 each 1000 threads took approx 2 minutes at layer 9.
 Perhaps my dataframe is becoming too large to be efficient...
 At layer 8 it was about 20 seconds...

+So I went for again a different approach:
+- first check for each entry if there's an image present as well as a useful date.
+Other entries I drop.
+	- Especially the image present gave a huge dropout:
+		- for dmg: out of 9142 ids, we got next HTTP errors: {'403': 1245, '404': 6789, '502': 18}
+		- in DMG there are some weird object ids: `/iiif/presentation/v2/manifest/dmg:DES.
+1995.16_0-2` what's the space doing there? the object can't be found + throws an error
+		- for hva: `of 8574 ids, we got next HTTP errors: {'403': 9, '404': 6700, '502': 2}`
+		-